 The phenomenon of racism is not new, but rather is rooted in an historical trajectory of oppression and discrimination (based on racial/ethnic identity) that has its roots in imperialism and colonialism, and which has been supported by policies, misleading science, laws, norms, and religion for centuries.
 In order to understand the degree to which racism and white supremacy are embedded in contemporary systems, it is necessary to understand how systems of inequity have created and sustained disadvantage for BIPOC populations while rewarding those who identify as majority, or "white" with often unrecognized, unearned advantages.
 This system of white supremacy is rooted in a fabricated hierarchy of human value based on race and manifests even within communities of color.
-Recognizing that institutons such as slavery and colonialism have played out differently within the US and Canada, the resulting inequities and their impacts are consistent across those borders and are evidenced by disparate outcomes for BIPOC populations as they navigate threats to their survival via social systems (healthcare, education, criminal justice, housing, etc.).
+Recognizing that institutons such as slavery and colonialism have played out differently within the US and Canada, the resulting inequities and their impacts are consistent across those borders and are evidenced by disparate outcomes for BIPOC populations, and are evidenced by disparate outcomes for BIPOC populations, and are evidenced by disparate outcomes for BIPOC populations, etc.).